magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

 - `fn` _(**required**, string)_: Magic Function to call, either in the form author.name@version or just author.name, in which case the latest version is used.
 - `args` _(**required**, any)_: Arguments to pass to the called Function.
 - `options` _(object)_:
   - `maxCost` _(number, default 0.001)_: Maximum cost you're willing to pay for the Function call, which should be at least the Function's minCost.
 Cannot exceed $1.00.
-Refer to [variable costs](#variable-costs) for more details.
   - `stream` _(boolean, default false)_: Whether to stream the result.
   - `includeUserInfo` _(object)_: An object with keys indicating additional user info to pass to the Function:
     - `userId` _(boolean, default false)_: Whether to include the user ID.

-**Returns:** a Promise that includes the result from the Function and metadata about the Function call.
+**Returns:** a Promise that includes the Function result and metadata.
 The type depends on the `stream` option.

 - `stream: false`: `Promise<{result: any, metadata: FunctionMetadata}>`.
 This is the default behavior.
 Resolves to an object with keys `result` and `metadata`.
 - `stream: true`: `Promise<AsyncIterable<{result: any} | {metadata: FunctionMetadata}>>`.
 Resolves to an AsyncIterable, which can be consumed using a `for await...of` loop.
 Each streamed chunk is an object with either a `result` key or a `metadata` key, not both. `result` is populated on all chunks except the final chunk, while `metadata` is populated on only the final chunk.
-See [magicsandbox.Chat](todo) for an example.

 ```typescript
 type FunctionMetadata = {